Chepzalcoatl/RestApiNode/README.md

 # RestApiNode
-This is an example of an REST Api with Express and Node
+This is an example of an REST Api with NODE, Express and MongoDB